3loop/loop-decoder/README.md

 - [x] Can be used in any JavaScript environment
 - [x] Minimal external dependencies - connect your own storage
 - [x] Predefined ABI and Contract metadata resolvers
-- [x] Automatically resolves contract proxise and multicalls
+- [x] Resolves contract proxise and multicalls
 - [x] Flexible interpreter that allows you to define any custom interpretation of EVM transactions.

 ## Examples